DevOps2024-Organization/devops2024/README.md

 ## Description

 This project is a Twitter-like application designed for the ITU DevOps course, Spring 2024.
 The application includes essential features such as user registration, login, posting tweets, and viewing timelines.
-Additionally, it incorporates logging and minitoring using the ELK stack (Elasticsearch, Logstash, and Kibana).
+Additionally, it incorporates logging using the ELK stack (Elasticsearch, Logstash, and Kibana) and monitoring using Prometheus and Grafana.
 The application is containerized using Docker, enabling easy deployment and scalability.

 ## Report
-Please find the project report detailing system perspectives such as architecture, dependencies, and the current state of the systems, as well as process perspectives such as CI/CD processes, monitoring, logging, security assessments, scaling strategies, and lessons learned at this [link](https://github.com/DevOps2024-Organization/devops2024/blob/main/report/build/BSc_group_m.pdf) .
+Please find the project report detailing system perspectives such as architecture, dependencies, and the current state of the systems, as well as process perspectives such as CI/CD processes, monitoring, logging, security assessments, scaling strategies, and lessons learned at this [link](https://github.com/DevOps2024-Organization/devops2024/blob/main/report/build/BSc_group_m.pdf).

 ### Key Features of the Project
 - User authentication (registration and login)
 - Posting and viewing tweets
-- Real-time logging and monitoring with the ELK stack
+- Real-time logging and monitoring
 - Dockerized environment for seamless deployment

 ## Executing program